Trump commutes longtime friend Roger Stone's prison sentence

 Trump commutes longtime friend Roger Stone’s prison sentenceNew

 WASHINGTON (AP) — President Donald Trump has commuted the prison sentence of his longtime friend Roger Stone.
-Stone told The Associated Press that Trump called Friday to inform him he would commute his prison sentence for crimes related to the Russia probe.
-The White House later confirmed the commuting of the sentence in a statement, saying Stone was a victim of the Russia “hoax.”
-The move comes just days before Stone was set to report to prison for a three-year term.
-He was convicted of lying to Congress, witness tampering and obstructing the House investigation into whether the Trump campaign colluded with Russia to win the 2016 election.
+The president intervened in extraordinary fashion Friday in a criminal case that was central to the Russia investigation and that concerned the president’s own conduct.
+The move came just days before Stone was to begin serving a 40-month prison sentence for lying to Congress, witness tampering and obstructing the House investigation into whether Trump’s campaign colluded with Russia in 2016.
+The action underscores the president’s lingering rage over special counsel Robert Mueller’s investigation and is part of a continuing effort to rewrite the narrative of a probe that has shadowed the White House from the outset.